 This policy states conditions of use for study carrels.

-The Study Carrels in the adult area of the library are available for use by members of the public.
+The Study Carrels in the adult area of the library may be scheduled for use by library cardholders through online access through the library’s website or in person.
 The carrels are designed for individual use but most are large enough to accommodate two persons.